utiasASRL/hero_radar_odometry/README.md

 ```

 Note that we publish training results to [tensorboard](https://pytorch.org/docs/stable/tensorboard.html).
+The tensorboard logs are saved to `data_dir`, as defined in the config file.
+Update this to your desired log folder.

 As a convenience, we have provided pre-trained models and their associated config files which can be downloaded using `download_models.sh`.